This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• When the milk mixture begins to simmer, remove from the heat and whisk 1 tablespoon of the milk mixture into the egg/sugar mixture.
-Continue to add and whisk 1 tablespoon at a time of the milk mixture to the egg mixture until you have added about half of the milk mixture to the egg.
+• When the milk mixture starts to simmer, remove the pan from the heat.
+Slowly whisk in 1 tablespoon of the warm milk at a time until about half of the milk has been mixed into the egg mixture.

-• Pour the egg mixture into the saucepan.
-Return the pan back to the stove and reduce the heat to low.
-Stir or whisk constantly for about 10 minutes or until the mixture reaches the temperature of 160 degrees F. If you don't have a thermometer, cook the eggnog until it begins to thicken slightly, and coats the back of a spoon.
+• Place the pan over low heat and stir constantly for about 10 minutes, or until the eggnog reaches 160 degrees Fahrenheit.
+If you do not have a thermometer, cook until it thickens slightly and coats the back of a spoon.
+Do not let it boil.

-• Pour into a mug, add whisky, rum, bourbon, or brandy to taste, if desired.
-Refrigerate for at least 30 minutes.
+• Pour the eggnog into a mug.
+Add rum, whiskey, bourbon, or brandy, if using.
+Chill for at least 30 minutes for the best flavor.

 Notes